majido/animation_jam/README.md

 A Simple Animation Editor.

+This is just a fun playground and not a serious project.

 ### Javascript ›
 [Rollup](https://rollupjs.org) to **bundle**, **treeshake**, **import from NPM, local or URLs**, and **import CSS**.